 If, on the other hand, you visit in low-season and are ‘efficient’ with your time and don’t climb up to the crown, you could probably cut this down to half a day.
-In other words, don’t dismiss a visit to the Statue of Liberty just because you’re short on time while you’re in New York.
+In other words, don’t dismiss a visit just because you’re short on time while you’re in New York.

-The guided tours will have you done in about four hours (because the guides know the timetables and can navigate the queues like the experts they are) so if you only want to commit to a half-day at the Statue of Liberty, book a tour.
+The guided tours will have you done in about four hours (because the guides know the timetables and can navigate the queues like the experts they are) so if you only want to commit to a half-day, book a tour.

-How far in advance should you book Statue of Liberty tickets?
+How far in advance should you book tickets?

 Around 4 million people visit the Statue of Liberty each year, which is a good way of saying – book as far in advance as you can.
 It will also depend whether you want to go inside the Statue of Liberty for either Pedestal or Crown Access.
 For Crown Access, you generally need to book at least 3 to 4 months in advance.

 Pedestal Access tickets tend to have more availability and can generally be booked a week ahead (excluding holidays and peak dates).
 That said, don’t be put off – I booked in September and was able to get a Crown Access ticket for just 10 days later.
 This may have been a fluke and I was booking that rare ticket for one (cue: violins), but it’s still worth checking.